shivannis/xandr-docs-public/xandr-docs/articles/monetize/introduction-to-viewability.md

 ### Measurement technology

-Viewability measurement on Xandr is tested continuously across all major browser versions, including web, mobile app, and mobile web context.
+Viewability measurement on Microsoft Advertising is tested continuously across all major browser versions, including web, mobile app, and mobile web context.

 :::image type="content" source="media/viewability-measurement.png" alt-text="Diagram that shows the various contexts in which viewability measurement is tested.":::